To be clear, I’m not talking about money. I’m talking about your own personal definition of success and what that means to you.

 This type of thinking is all about accountability.

-When we start taking ownership of our lives, that’s when we can make positive changes and move forward towards our goals.
+When we start taking ownership of our lives, that’s when we can make positive changes and move forward toward our goals.

 By adopting a CEO mindset you’ll start to focus on how you can improve your work contributions.